MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-with-oauth1-client.md

     ghcr.io/beryju/oauth1-test-server
 ```

-Once the authentication module and the new container created, we can set the authentication module on the service.
+Once the authentication module and the new container created, we can define the authentication module on the service.

 1. Navigate to any created service
 2. Scroll to `Authentication` section